DJDodds/OctAIvius/README-electron.md

 ### Model Context Protocol (MCP)

-The application is architected to support MCP servers:
+The app integrates an AMPP ClipPlayer MCP server and supports additional MCP servers via stdio:

-- **MCP Client**: Ready for server connections
+- **MCP Client**: Process-backed stdio server with JSON-RPC
-- **Function Calling**: Prepared for tool integration
+- **Auto-connect**: AMPP server registers and connects on startup
-- **Dynamic Capabilities**: Extensible AI functionality
+- **Tools**: Listed and callable from the MCP Panel and via NL routing

 ## 📊 Logging